-Many people found it hard to forgive the Hunting Blades when they assaulted Nordopolica and (albeit somewhat indirectly) turned Belius into a Tragic Monster the party was forced to kill.
+Many people found it hard to forgive the Hunting Blades (especially Clint and Tyson) when they assaulted Nordopolica to kill Belius just because she is an Entelexeia.

-Nightmare Fuel - The literal shower of human blood falling onto Hisuka and her subsequent appropriate reaction in The First Strike.
+The literal shower of human blood from one of the aforementioned guildmen falling onto Hisuka and her subsequent appropriate reaction.

-Tear Jerker: Everything involving Alexei controlling Estelle's power, up to and including the second fight against her, fought with just Yuri and a heartbreaking simplistic rendition of Ring A Bell playing in the background.
+Everything around the second Duel Boss fight.
+Alexei controlling Estelle's power, up to and including the second fight against her, fought with just Yuri and a heartbreaking simplistic rendition of Ring A Bell playing in the background.
 It almost makes you feel like he's actually going to kill her, but thankfully the result is heartwarming instead.

 A major one in The First Strike when Yuri has to kill Lambert, a member of his squad and Repede's father due to a case of Demonic Possession.
 It really hits home when Repede later greets Yuri back at the gates, smells Lambert on Yuri's sword, and runs further out to look for him.

-They Wasted a Perfectly Good Plot - Debatably.
-The subplot about Yuri murdering people, even though they're people who deserve it seems to fade about two thirds of the way into the game without ever being concretely resolved.
+The subplot about Yuri taking the law into his own hands by murdering people, even though they're people who deserve it seems to fade about two-thirds of the way into the game without ever being concretely resolved.